eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 This reduction from this method increases with the number of Nodes, making this architecture more scalable than the simple one.

-Since *Fast DDS* v2.0.2 the new Discovery Server v2 is available, substituting the old Discovery Server.
-In this new version, those nodes that do not share topics will not know each other, saving the whole discovery data required to connect them and their endpoints.
-Notice that this is not this example case, but even though the massive reduction could be appreciate due to the hidden architecture topics of ROS 2 nodes.
+This reduction can be appreciated even in a small example like this one, due to the hidden architecture topics of ROS 2 nodes.